digital-asset/daml/docs/source/json-api/index.rst

 To enable the PostgreSQL backend you can use the ``--query-store-jdbc-config`` flag, an example of which is below.

-.. note:: For development purposes we suggest to use  ``start-mode=create-if-needed-and-start`` so that all the necessary tables are created if they don't exist.
+.. note:: When you use the Query Store you'll want to use ``start-mode=create-if-needed-and-start`` so that all the necessary tables are created if they don't exist.

 .. code-block:: shell